motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/README.md

 These settings may need changing depending on your specific requirements or program you are exporting to.

-- Download the Blender File / Template.
+- Go to Github (link above) > Press the Green Code button and download the zip file.
-- Unzip the file and save where is appropriate for you.
+- Unzip the file and save the Blender file where is appropriate for you.
 - Open the Blender file.
+- Go to the View layers tab.
+- Check or uncheck required passes. e.g. Diffuse Direct, Indirect etc...
 - Go to the Compositing Tab.
-- Check or uncheck required passes. e.g. Diffuse Direct, Indirect etc…
+- In the Output node(s).
 - Make sure that the output folder is correctly selected for where you want to save the renders.
 - Make sure you have selected the appropriate color profile .e.g.
 ACEScg, sRGB etc...
+- Change compression settings where required and make sure it's a multilayered EXR.
 - Click the Render button or F12 to render a single image.
-- Open the EXR in Photoshop or Affinity Paint (or what image editor you use).
+- Open the EXR in Photoshop, Affinity Paint, Davinci Resolve (or your preferred program).
-- Arrange layers – edit as required.
+- Arrange layers - edit as required.

-Following this you can then use this set up (or however you have updated the settings) in your own CG work with Blender.
-Either just duplicate the file and then create your model, scene or animation, or save in the Start up file.
+You can then use this set up (or however you have updated the settings) in your own CG work with Blender.
+Either just duplicate the file and then create your model, scene or animation, or save the Start up file to have this with every new Blender file you create.

 ![](https://github.com/motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/blob/main/Images/PNG_Featured_Image_Featured.jpg)